Why does God allow suffering? This is a difficult question to answer.

-Truthfully, my flesh doesn’t want to understand it at all, but my heart calls me to dig deeper.
+My flesh wants to lash out in anger when I experience pain, but my heart calls me to dig deeper.

 You see, for many years I thought God was cruel and mean.
-Since I have experienced some emotional healing, I now see God more like a loving Father.
+Since I have experienced some emotional healing, I now see God more as a loving Father.

 1. Suffering draws us closer to God

 How many of you are on your knees talking to God daily when life is pretty good?
-Perhaps your life is not perfect, but it is not a “code blue” status.
-Until the bottom falls out.
+Perhaps your life is not perfect, but it is not a freakin’ mess.

-When we draw closer to Him, we grow and become more like Jesus.
+God allows suffering so we will draw closer to Him.
+When we grow, we become more like Jesus.
 However, it takes a little pain to prompt us.

 Personally, I didn’t learn how to pray intensely until I hit a crisis in my own life.
 I had nowhere to turn but to God.
 And He answered through prayer.
 I am so grateful I ran to Him instead of away from Him.

-Psalm 34:18 says, “The LORD is near to the brokenhearted And saves those who are crushed in spirit.”
+Psalms 34:18 says, “The LORD is near to the brokenhearted And saves those who are crushed in spirit” (NIV).

 2. Suffering opens doors to share Christ